MaxMagnusson1/bootstrap-project/README.md

+Hello!
+This is Max Magnussonthe instructions to boot up this project!
+1. Make sure docker is installed on your computer

 # Car Rental bootstrap project

 This minimal bootstrap project contains a React UI and a backend powered by Spring, connected to a PostgreSQL database.